A dynamical system for prioritizing and coordinating motivations: Model, Problem Statement, and Formal Results

-Each $v_i$ lies in the interval $[0,1]$.
-Recall that the navigation functions $\varphi_i$ are defined such that they tend to unity far from the goal $x_i^*$ and take the value zero at the goal.
-The first term causes the value $v_i$ to drift upwards towards unity, while the second term causes the value to decay when the goal $x_i^*$ is reached (and $\varphi_i(x)$ tends to zero).
-Both dynamics are exponential with time scale $\lambda_i$.
-The dynamics \eqref{eq:viDynamics} corresponds closely to the concept of drive reduction theory in social psychology, where motivation is thought to arise from the desire to carry out actions that satisfy various intrinsic drives \cite{RSW:18, CLH:43}.
+Recall that the distance functions $\varphi_i$ take the value zero at the goal and increase with distance from the goal $x_i^*$.
+The intuition behind these dynamics is that the value (i.e., urgency) of a task should increase when the agent is far from that task's goal state and decrease when the agent reaches that state; a larger $v_i$ means that task $i$ is more valuable, i.e., more urgent.
+We encode this intuition in the linear time-invariant dynamics \eqref{eq:viDynamics}, which cause $v_i$ to follow $\varphi_i(x)$ with a lag associated with the integration time scale $\lambda_i$.
+The dynamics correspond closely to the concept of drive reduction theory in social psychology, where motivation is thought to arise from the desire to carry out actions that satisfy various intrinsic drives \cite{RSW:18, CLH:43}.